RealWear HMT-1 and HoloLens 2 are Companion Platforms to Enhance Safety and Productivity

 At RealWear, we believe Microsoft’s HoloLens 2’s singular focus on enterprise, including increased field of view (FOV) and better user interface (UI) will result in the best visualization tool the world has ever seen.

 We expect the HoloLens 2 to improve the basic training of workers in controlled, safe environments.
 We’re thrilled to join Microsoft and others in accelerating enterprise Digital Transformation and Industry 4.0.
-The Microsoft announcement is good news.
+The Microsoft innovations is good news for the industry.
 We look forward to advancing the field together.

 Training versus Work

-I am often asked about the comparison between the HoloLens and HMT-1.
-Simply stated, both products are built for different phases of training and are therefore used very differently.
-Both are the safest method of training, when they are used in the right setting.
-And often, the two systems are used together in sequenced training.
+We are often asked about the comparison between the HoloLens 2 and RealWear’s flagship HMT-1 assisted reality device.
+Simply stated, both products are built for different phases of training and upskilling and are therefore used very differently.
+Both are the safest method of training, when they are used in the right environmental setting.
+Increasingly, the two wearable systems are used in sequence.
 First, a worker is trained digitally with the HoloLens.
-Next, the worker is aided in the field with the hands-free HMT-1 heads-up display.
+Next, the worker is aided in the field with the hands-free HMT-1 heads-up display, allowing the user to keep both hands on the job, and his or her head up.
+Eyes forward, head up, hands free.

 In field service, training always starts with the basics.
 In the military, this is called “A-School” training and in the trades this is called “Apprentice” training.